 New York production of Matilda The Musical opened in April 2013

 at Broadway’s Shubert Theatre and was celebrated on

 10 “Top Ten” lists for 2013, including TIME Magazine’s #1 Show of the Year.

-Theatre Award for Best Musical in 2015, the Australian and New Zealand tour has now played sold-out seasons in New Zealand , Melbourne, Brisbane and Perth .
+Theatre Award for Best Musical in 2015, the Australian and New Zealand tour has now played sold-out seasons in Melbourne, Brisbane, Perth and Adelaide.
 In July 2016, Matilda The Musical broke further records by winning all 13

 André Ptaszynski and Denise Wood as Executive Producers.
 The production was

 with music and lyrics by Tim Minchin, and direction by Matthew Warchus.
 The

 additional music and musical supervision by Christopher Nightingale, lighting